ondrejsika/proxmox-training/README.md

 #### What is Terraform

-Terraform is infrastructure as code provider.
+Terraform is infrastructure as a code provider.
 You can define your infrastructure in HCL (pseudo JSON) and apply it.
-Terraform makes your desired state (described in file) to actual.
+Terraform makes your desired state (described in the file) to actual.
 More about Terraform on my website <https://ondrej-sika.cz/terraform> (CS only yet).

 #### Proxmox Provider

-Threre is not official provider yet :'(
+There is not official provider yet :'(

 - [Telmate/terraform-provider-proxmox](https://github.com/Telmate/terraform-provider-proxmox)